pepk0/WordHelper/ReadMe.md

 I made a program to  help me with solving word puzzles from a popular Bulgarian mobile app.

 ### The App:
 > The mobile app has some random letters and the goal is to create a valid word.
-> The problem is often you get stuck on a word and to get a hint, you need to spend money.
+> Problem is often you get stuck on a word and to get a hint, you need to spend money.
+> To counter this I made a word finder program.

 ![app](https://i.imgur.com/6vNWu8F.jpg)